Massimo Bianchini & Mario Pasqualotto (Mongoose Publishing)

-Turn your rogue into a shapeshifting weirdo that can fade from memory, toughen up your wizard with unwholesome thaumaturgical experimentation at the cheap price of your Diplomacy skill, get more out of your Scythe specialised fighter, play that guy from The Darkness (the comic not the band), beef up your divine spellcaster or paladin with some nice anti-undead abilities and attack bonus progression at the cost of spell progression, annoy your players with a creepy priest that voluntarily invites possession for kool powers, peer beyond the flimsy veil of reality and through illusion rewrite the real (or play the greatest Illusionist evar), turn your bard into a terriying puppet master with living puppets, play as Solomon Kane with cleric spells, turn your druid into a horrific, disease carrying mutant monster etc. etc. Basically, all of these prestige classes are great and would add to your Nephandum grimdark horror campaign.
+Turn your rogue into a shape-shifting weirdo that can fade from memory, toughen up your wizard with unwholesome thaumaturgical experimentation at the cheap price of your Diplomacy skill, get more out of your Scythe specialized fighter, play that guy from The Darkness (the comic not the band), beef up your divine spellcaster or paladin with some nice anti-undead abilities and attack bonus progression at the cost of spell progression, annoy your players with a creepy priest that voluntarily invites possession for kool powers, peer beyond the flimsy veil of reality and through illusion rewrite the real (or play the greatest Illusionist evar), turn your bard into a terrifying puppet master with living puppets, play as Solomon Kane with cleric spells, turn your druid into a horrific, disease carrying mutant monster etc. etc. Basically, all of these prestige classes are great and would add to your Nephandum grimdark horror campaign.
 Hardly any explanation of where your pc got his super special awesome powers is given, as is only right and proper, since that would depend on your campaign world and the GM.
 Nice and frequent use of rituals to gain certain abilities too.
 No prestige class is explicitly connected with one of the Ancestral Terrors, though it is easy to see which class goes where if you feel like drawing some dots.

 Great section overall.